-This non-credit course is offered through the continuing education and workforce development division.
-It is designed to prepare students for ENG 096, the college's developmental writing credit course.
+This course, offered through the continuing education and workforce development division, is designed to prepare students for ENG 096.
 Areas of instruction include spelling, punctuation, basic grammar and sentence combining with the goal of writing clear, correct sentences and paragraphs.
-Students are placed in this course as a result of their writing diagnostic assessment and must register with an advisor in student development.
+Students are placed in this course as a result of their writing placement test score and must register with an advisor in student development.
 They must complete this course with a grade of "C" or better before taking any credit courses.
 Hours: 39 lecture and 26 laboratory.
-Prerequisite: ENG 084 with a grade of "C" or better or an acceptable reading diagnostic assessment score.
+Prerequisite: ENG 084 with a grade of "C" or better or an acceptable reading placement test score.
 Laboratory fee: \$15.
 Usually offered in the fall and spring.